flame-engine/flame/doc/camera_and_viewport.md

   // ...
 ```

-The camera also needs to be aware of which position to follow, this can be done anywhere in your
+The camera can also be made aware of which position to follow, this is an optional feature as you
+can also use the camare for just moving,snapping or shaking.

-code and the `Camera` class provides multiple methods for it but let's showcase the simplest one
+To do this the `Camera` class provides multiple methods for it but let's showcase the simplest one
 and that is the `followVector2`:

 ```dart